sagar-sandesh/Chatbot/README.md

 ----

 ## 🎨 Customize Your Chatbot
-Edit intents.json to add new questions & answers
+To Customize this project Edit intents.json to add new questions & answers.
-Run the training script:
+Then run the training script:
    python train.py
 Restart Flask app to apply changes

 ----